ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 Hi, I am Juan Camilo Rojas Hernandez, from Colombia.
 I am currently working as an international consultant for the Pan American Health Organization (PAHO).
 My experience is focused on data analysis for public health surveillance, with special interest in open source tools.

-My project in the rOpenSci program consists of developing a package in R that automates epidemiological surveillance processes, data cleaning and generation of specific analysis for public health institutions in Colombia.
+My project in the rOpenSci Champions Program consists of developing a package in R that automates epidemiological surveillance processes, data cleaning and generation of specific analysis for public health institutions in Colombia.
 This package seeks to improve response times in the field and strengthen the use of open data and official sources.

 I was motivated to apply because I consider that this is a great opportunity to learn good practices in the development of R packages and to create tools that generate real impact on public health in my country.
 In addition, I hope to be able to replicate this knowledge in local communities and contribute to a Latin American network of epidemiology researchers committed to open science.